devdrmmaster/UserInfo1/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-#HOW TO RUN THE PROJECT IN LOCAL

-1.Open the project path in cmd prompt
-2.Run the CLI command to install npm packages by typing "npm install"
-3.Then run the command "ng serve" to run the application